DavidVujic/vanillajs-components/blogpost.md

 ## Components with vanilla JavaScript? ##

 When learning about React patterns, I started thinking about how this could be done without using React, ES2017, Webpack or any of the other frameworks out there.
 Is that even possible?
-(Yes, of course it is)

 ## Okay, but why? ##